zfs-old-crap/linkytime/docs/DeveloperGuide.md

     Use case resumes at step 2.

-### UC-006: Open a meeting

-**MSS**

-1. User requests to open a meeting link.
-2. LinkyTime opens the default browser with the given link.

-    Use case ends.

-**Extensions**

-* 2a.
-The application does not have permissions to open the browser.
-  * 2a1.
-The application displays an error message.

-    Use case ends.

 ### UC-007: Find meetings

 **MSS**

 1. User searches for a meeting by a search term.
-2. LinkyTime shows a list of meetings whose name, tags, or date contains the search term.
+2. LinkyTime shows a list of meetings whose name, tags, or module contains the search term.

     Use case ends.